 Many businesses fail to see good returns from SMS marketing because they treat it like email marketing with a character limit.
 Text messages require a different approach, and common mistakes can quickly erode your investment.

 Over-messaging ranks as the top reason SMS campaigns fail.
 While email subscribers might tolerate daily messages, text message recipients expect restraint.
 Sending more than 2-4 messages per week often leads to high unsubscribe rates and spam complaints.
+For effective strategies, see SMS Marketing 10 Proven Promotion Strategies.

 Generic, impersonal messages also underperform significantly.
 The intimate nature of text messaging means customers expect relevant, timely content.
 Blast messages that could apply to anyone rarely drive meaningful engagement or sales.